benmatela/nodejs-ts-gcp-functions-docker/readme.md

 1. Run `docker ps` to find the name of your container.
 2. Run `docker exec -it your_container_name sh` to enter the terminal of your container.

 Create a Firebase project on the official site if you don't have one already.
+You'll need the gmail account used to create the Firebase project to login via the container terminal.

 ### 2. From inside your container: